 For the last four years, the Department has sponsored an alumni reception at the Annual Conference of the College Art Association.
-This year's conference will be held in New York City from February 16 to 16, 2013.
-If you are going to be in the New York area, please join the Department for the reception to see faculty and old friends.
-More details will follow.
+This year's conference was held in Chicago from February 12-15, 2014.

 If you are an alum, we invite you to fill out the attached web form (click here), and send us your news (or update what we have recorded for you here).
 What are you doing, what degrees have you recently finished, what have you researched or published?
 We want to hear from you!